 Dr Julian Pittard

-- Position: Reader
+- Position: Reader in Theoretical Astrophysics

 - Areas of expertise: colliding stellar winds; computational fluid dynamics; dynamics of the interstellar medium; physics of shocks and mass-loaded flows; star formation; stellar feedback.

 - Website: Personal home page | Astrophysics research group | Googlescholar | Researchgate | ORCID

 My research focuses on the impact that massive stars have on their surrounding environment (stellar feedback), and how this affects the dynamics and structure of the interstellar medium (ISM).
 Massive stars return most of their mass to the ISM during their lives and final death throes.
 The expelled material, in the form of stellar winds, eruptions and explosions, sweeps up and compresses interstellar material, and drives turbulence in the ISM.
 Large groups of massive stars can significantly affect galaxy evolution: in dwarf galaxies starburst-driven galactic winds can completely expel the ISM.
 On more local scales, stellar feedback has the potential to enhance star formation (via triggering), though perhaps more often disrupts it.